Quick Answer

 If the business feels messy in several places, read straight through.
 If one failure mode keeps repeating, start with the tier that contains it, then come back for the rest.

 Results are a lagging measure of habits, so do not judge this approach after one tidy week.
 Good habits often look boring before they look useful.
-Pick one baseline you can verify, such as weekly admin hours, unpaid invoice count, or proposal turnaround time, and note it as "Add current benchmark after verification."
+Pick one baseline you can verify, such as weekly admin hours, unpaid invoice count, or proposal turnaround time, and mark the current benchmark as pending verification until the number is confirmed.

 This week, operate like the owner: decide what gets accepted, what gets scheduled, and what gets pushed back.
 You are not just completing tasks; you are setting boundaries and making decisions that keep work clear.